 - Only file on behalf of employees or captive agents that qualify for the same exemption

-To gain access to the bulk filings, email the Department at [email protected] from the email address associated with your Portal account, and attach a completed Request for Multiple Filing of Notices of Exemption (PDF) Form.
+To gain access to the bulk filings, email the Department at [email protected] from the email address associated with your Portal account, and attach a completed Request for Multiple Filing of Notice of Exemption (PDF) Form.

 Once approved, the Department will send filing instructions and the template that must be used for filing.

 Section 19 of the DFS cybersecurity regulation contains several exemptions.
 Each have been crafted to meet the particular circumstances of the Covered Entity, including smaller organizations, licensed persons who are following the cybersecurity program of another regulated company, or those who do not have any Information Systems and Nonpublic Information.
 Most exemptions are limited in nature and require Covered Entities to still comply with some provisions of the Regulation.
 All regulated persons and companies that wish to claim an exemption must file with DFS a Notice of Exemption stating their current exempt status if there was no exemption previously filed.

-Exemptions filed in 2017 and 2018 have expired.
-January 2019 Covered Entities Must File New Filings, Amend previous filings, Terminate previous filings.
+Exemptions filed in 2019 have not expired.
+If there are changes, Covered Entities should Amend previous filings or Terminate previous filings.

 Notice of Exemption

 After each filing you complete, you will receive an email that includes a receipt number.
 The receipt will indicate the year the filing was made.
 The receipt will also indicate the type of filing made:

-- Notices of Exemption will have a receipt number that begins with the letter “E.”
+- Notice of Exemption will have a receipt number that begins with the letter “E.”

 - Certifications of Compliance will have a receipt number that starts with the letter “C.”

 You should maintain a copy of this email in your records for future reference.

 If you still have questions about the Cybersecurity filing process or regulation email us at [email protected]